git/git.github.io/rev_news/drafts/edition-40.md

 variable:

 > When GIT_DIR environment variable appears without GIT_WORKING_TREE,
-> "git" assumes that you are starting it at the root level of the
+> `git` assumes that you are starting it at the root level of the
 > working tree.
 In your example, if there is README at the top-level
-> but dir/README is not there, "status" would report that you removed
+> but dir/README is not there, `status` would report that you removed
 > it.

 Junio also suggested a work-around: